leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Outlier Suppression+: Accurate quantization of large language models by equivalent and effective shifting and scaling
 - RPTQ: Reorder-based Post-training Quantization for Large Language Models
 - The Case for 4-Bit Precision: k-Bit Inference Scaling Laws
+- SmoothQuant: Accurate and Efficient Post-Training Quantization for Large Language Models